sparticlesteve/G4HiveActions/README.md

 get called in turn.
 Tools are used to create the action plugins on demand during the initialization of each thread.
 A top-level service manages things.

-In this branch, I have a template helper base class for all action tools.
+There is a template helper base class for all action tools.
 All that's needed in the concrete tool types is to forward the getter method calls down to the base, and to implement the makeAction method.